themadan/amitness.github.io/content/articles/illustrated-self-supervised-learning.md

 Authors: Amit Chaudhary

 Yann Lecun, in his [talk](https://www.youtube.com/watch?v=7I0Qt7GALVk&t=2639s), introduced the "cake analogy" to illustrate the importance of self-supervised learning.
-We have seen this in the Natural Language Processing field where recent developments (Word2Vec, Glove, ELMO, BERT) have embraced self-supervision and achieved state of the art results.
+Though the analogy is debated([ref: Deep Learning for Robotics(Slide 96), Pieter Abbeel](https://orfe.princeton.edu/~alaink/SmartDrivingCars/PDFs/2017_12_xx_NIPS-keynote-final.pdf)), we have seen the impact of self-supervised learning in the Natural Language Processing field where recent developments (Word2Vec, Glove, ELMO, BERT) have embraced self-supervision and achieved state of the art results.
 > “If intelligence is a cake, the bulk of the cake is self-supervised learning, the icing on the cake is supervised learning, and the cherry on the cake is reinforcement learning (RL).”